All Episodes

 They didn't know how to shower.

-And lawyer continued.
+And a lawyer continued.

-I was answering what are plausible reasons that you could think of.
+I was answering: what are plausible reasons that you could think of?

 There are kids that age that have hygiene problems and need to be taught hygiene.

-Twelve or fourteen years old, don't know the proper way to take a shower.
+Don't know the proper way to take a shower.

 So Sandusky, that's what he might have been doing.

-Teaching him to take a shower.
+He's teaching him to take a shower.

-The coaches instructed us on the proper way to take a shower, but they didn't come in and show us.
+The coaches, I'll just tell you, even junior high, PE class, the coaches instructed us on the proper way to take a shower, but they didn't come in and show us.

 They got nowhere near us in the shower room.

-But they told us what to unbelievable.
+But they told us what to do.

-Open line Friday.
+Open Line Friday.

 Great to have you here, Rush Limbaugh.

-And since it's open line Friday, let's grab a call.
+And since it's Open Line Friday, let's grab a call.

-And I want to get this early because it is uh in direct response, something that's been discussed already.
+And I want to get this early because it is in direct response, something that's been discussed already.

 It's Chris, Greenville, South Carolina.